graphql/graphql-spec/Section 8 -- Grammar.md

 such as whitespace and comments.
 Whitespace, other than within strings, is not significant.

 GraphQL treats comma `,` similarly to whitespace.
-This ensures that the absense or presence of a comma does not meaningfully alter the interpretted syntax of the document which is a common user-error in other languages.
+This ensures that the absence or presence of a comma does not meaningfully alter the interpreted syntax of the document which is a common user-error in other languages.
 It also allows for the stylistic use of trailing commas or line-breaks as delimiters which are often desired for legibility and maintainability of source code.
 The use of